vttale/serve-stale/README.md

    4: | D | U | S |             RESERVED                          |
       +---+---+---+---+---+---+---+---+---+---+---+---+---+---+---+

-   OPTION-CODE  2 octets per [RFC6891].
-For Serve-Stale the code is TBD
+   OPTION-CODE:  2 octets per [RFC6891].
+For Serve-Stale the code is
-      by IANA.
+      TBD by IANA.

-   OPTION-LENGTH  2 octets per [RFC6891].
+   OPTION-LENGTH:  2 octets per [RFC6891].
 Contains the length of the
       payload following OPTION-LENGTH, in octets.

-   D Flag  If set, the client explicitly does NOT want stale answers.
+   D Flag:  If set, the client explicitly does NOT want stale answers.
       If clear, the client would like an indication of whether any data in the response is stale.

-   U Flag  This indicates that the server understand Serve-Stale EDNS
+   U Flag:  This indicates that the server understands the Serve-Stale
-      option, and more information is communicated via the S flag.
+      EDNS option, and more information is communicated via the S flag.
       It exists to get around the issue of some authorative servers simply echoing back ENDS options it does not understand.

-   S Flag  If set, this indicates that the response contains stale data.
+   S Flag:  If set, this indicates that the response contains stale
+      data.
 If clear, no data in the response has reached its TTL expiry.

-   RESERVED  Reserved for future use.
-Should be set to zero on send and
+   RESERVED:  Reserved for future use.
+Should be set to zero on send
-      ignored on receipt.
+      and ignored on receipt.

 7. Example Method